Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 23.33.41 UTC
+- WIB: Rabu, 1 Oktober 2025 00.24.42 UTC
-- WITA: Rabu, 1 Oktober 2025 00.33.41 UTC
+- WITA: Rabu, 1 Oktober 2025 01.24.42 UTC
-- WIT: Rabu, 1 Oktober 2025 01.33.41 UTC
+- WIT: Rabu, 1 Oktober 2025 02.24.42 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: attitude
+Kategori: inspirational